-However, this survey demonstrates that input of organic matter (from roots and litter to soils) leads carbon storage after new establishment of urban parks, especially in lands covered by vegetation (see below).
+However, it is assumed that input of organic matter (from roots and litter to soils) in lawn and tall trees planted land leads carbon storage after new establishment of urban parks.

-It is also assumed that organic carbon for 10-30 cm depth fluctuate slowly.
+For example, it is expected that organic carbon stock for 10-30 cm depth fluctuate slowly, although carbon stock for surface layer fluctuate significantly.
 Most carbon is supplied to surface layer and the amount of carbon supplied to other layers is very few.
-In addition, organic matter decomposition is not active in other layers because they are subjected to pressure and be under anerobic condition.
+In addition, microorganism decomposition is not active in other layers because they are subjected to pressure and be under anerobic condition.